 - (1) In September 2018, we announced landmark positive topline results of the REDUCE-IT cardiovascular outcomes trial.
-The decrease in expenses is primarily driven by the completion of certain analyses performed beyond the REDUCE-IT cardiovascular outcomes trial. - (2) The regulatory filing fees in each of the quarters ended March 31, 2021 and 2020 included annual U.S. FDA fees for maintaining manufacturing sites.
-Such fees primarily represent fees for qualification of new suppliers, including increasing capacity capabilities, and fees to support international regulatory review of VASCEPA, particularly in Europe, sites used for the manufacture of product used in the REDUCE-IT clinical outcomes study. - (3) Internal staffing, overhead and other research and development expenses primarily relate to the costs of our personnel employed to manage research, development and regulatory affairs activities and related overhead costs including consulting and other professional fees that are not allocated to specific projects.
+The decrease in expenses is primarily driven by the completion of certain analyses performed beyond the REDUCE-IT cardiovascular outcomes trial. - (2) The regulatory filing fees in each of the quarters ended September 30, 2021 and 2020 included annual U.S. FDA fees for maintaining manufacturing sites.
+Such fees primarily represent fees for qualification of new suppliers, including increasing capacity capabilities, and fees to support international regulatory review of VASCEPA, particularly in Europe, sites used for the manufacture of product used in the REDUCE-IT clinical outcomes study. - (3) Internal staffing, overhead and other research and development expenses primarily relate to the costs of our personnel employed to manage research, development and regulatory affairs activities and related overhead costs including consulting and other professional fees that are not allocated to specific projects, including costs associated with securing regulatory approvals for VAZKEPA in Europe as achieved in 2021.
 Also included are costs related to qualifying suppliers.
-We also exercised certain rights under our strategic collaboration agreement with Mochida, resulting in payments of \$1.0 million in each of January 2020, and January 2021, respectively.
+We also exercised certain rights under our strategic collaboration agreement with Mochida, resulting in payments of \$1.0 million in each of January 2020,

+- and January 2021, respectively.
 Also included are costs associated with various other investigations, including other costs in collaboration with Mochida and pilot studies regarding VASCEPA. - (4) Non-cash stock-based compensation expense represents the estimated costs associated with equity awards issued to personnel supporting our research and development and regulatory functions.

-We anticipate our research and development expenses to remain consistent in 2021 with the prior year.
+The decrease is due to the reversal of expense associated with certain performance-based awards as it was no longer deemed probable that the performance criteria for vesting would be achieved within the required timeframe.

 We continuously evaluate all of our spending commitments and priorities and we plan to adjust our level of research and development activities based on the impact of COVID-19 and generic competition.